Beautiful spacious studios for hire

 Two week residencies occur in August, September and October 2017.

 Artists are given a weekly travel stipend and strategy meetings with CDS’ producer team and the opportunity to invite a paid technician or artist mentor in for one session.

 Each residency artist is also given a performance evening in November 2017 or February 2018 to curate.

-Applications are open until 23 June 2017.
+Applications are closed.
 Only open to CDS Artist Members.

 Support for staff and artist members on key aspects of marketing and communications in the independent and community-based arts sector will assist our entire CDS community in clarifying how we bring the amazing work developed at CDS out into the world in ever more exciting ways.